milyass/Darkly/04_brute_force_sign-in/Ressources/answer.md

 # Brute Force Sign In
-- Method 1: Theres no limit to sign in requests so we can brute force it.
+- Method 1 & 3: Because members page was vulnerable to an sql injection attack we can enumerate databases for credentials.
-- Method 2: Because members page was vulnerable to an sql injection attack we can enumerate databases for credentials.
+- Method 2: Theres no limit to sign in requests so we can brute force it.

 # Vulnerability Method 1